drewww/breach/docs/plan.md

 1. Rebuild push animation system.
 1. Build a grenade type weapon?
 1. Build a rocket -- has a destination but takes some turns to get there and can be intercepted and maybe shot?? or pushed??
+   a.
+This is intriguing.
+So it's an actor, with a smoke emitter, facing, and a special controller.
+It's spawned at a location and locks in a path and is on that path moving ...
+N a turn.
+   b. for testing, just lock onto the player.
+   c. maybe it accelerates?
+   d. could visualize its target somehow? we're going to want a targeting layer.
+   e. when it gets within 1 space of the target, explode? make fire all around you? (will need to adapt the spawnactorsondeath to accept multiples) or just do damage to anyone nearby. leave light smoke behind.

 1. (DONE) Try using TextMove to make a little smoke "puff" out of a machine?
 1. (DONE) Check in on gasDiffusion and what to do if it tries to diffuse into a wall in gasEmitter logic.
 1. Separate out Impermeable as "can't spread" versus a new "armor" damage management system.
 You can have armor to N damage types: push, kinetic, laser, fire, poison, etc.